Looking for the best things to do in Siquijor? Here’s a guide to the most adventurous island in the Philippines.

 There are two concrete diving boards, leading straight into the ocean, the highest one being 35ft.
 This was one of our favourite things to do in Siquijor Island.

-Lugnason Falls is another beautiful waterfall.
+Lugnason Falls is another beautiful and tranquil waterfall.

 The Century Old Balete Tree is a 400 year old tree which locals believe is enchanted.